 Firewalls are designed with the aim of protecting you against malicious software or attackers, or if you’re already infected, stops you accidentally sending out malware yourself.
 A firewall basically sits in front of your solution and looks at all the data coming in and going out of a server, letting it pass unmanhandled if it’s safe or doing a Gandalf-esque ‘You shall not pass!’ block it if it detects something a bit dodgy.

-It does this by checking rules of IP addresses that you’ve blocked or allowed (black or whitelisted) to your server ports (the access points).
+It does this by checking rules of IP addresses that you’ve blocked or allowed (deny listed or allow listed) to your server ports (the access points).
 It’s a bit like airport security – when you arrive you have your passport checked, then if you pass that you have a bag scan and customs etc. until you get to your final destination.

 So, for example, you could add a rule to your firewall to lock down ports for your office intranet so that outside traffic can’t even attempt to access it and guess your password.